CopilotC-Nvim/CopilotChat.nvim/README.md

   clear_chat_on_new_prompt = false, -- Clears chat on every new prompt highlight_selection = true, -- Highlight selection in the source buffer when in the chat window

-  context = nil, -- Default context to use, 'buffers', 'buffer' or none (can be specified manually in prompt via @). history_path = vim.fn.stdpath('data') .. '/copilotchat_history', -- Default path to stored history callback = nil, -- Callback to use when ask response is received
+  history_path = vim.fn.stdpath('data') .. '/copilotchat_history', -- Default path to stored history
+  callback = nil, -- Callback to use when ask response is received